sysadmin75/rgserver/README.md

 [Robot Game](http://robotgame.net) server code
 ===================================

+> **Deprecated master** branch in favour of [docker branch](https://github.com/RobotGame/rgserver/tree/docker) as soon as it is ready to be deployed to production.

 Please use github issues for server code/infrastructure related tasks/bugs/feature requests.

 ## Dev environment setup using Vagrant